Dannyxie/Note/Note of Prossessional JavaScript for Web Developers.md

 	//this throws an error because oldValue is undeclared var newValue = oldValue;
-	//this doesn’t throw an error, because it’s a property lookup
+	//this doesnâ€™t throw an error, because itâ€™s a property lookup
 	//newValue is set to undefined
 	var newValue = window.oldValue;

-- Internet Explorer for Windows Mobile doesn’t allow direct creation of new properties or methods on the  window object via  ***window.property = value*** .
+- Internet Explorer for Windows Mobile doesnâ€™t allow direct creation of new properties or methods on the  window object via  ***window.property = value*** .
 All variables and functions declared globally, however, will still become members of **window**.

 ####Window Relationships and Frames####
 - If a page contains frames, each frame has its own **window** object and is stored in the frames collection.Each **window** object has a name property containing the **name** of the frame.
 - The **top** object always points to the very top(outermost) frame, which is the browser window itself.
 - The **parent** object always points to the current frame's immediate parent frame.
 In some cases, **parent** may be equal to **top**, and when there are no frames, **parent** is equal to **top**(and both are equal to **window**)
-- Any code written within a frame that references the  **window** object is pointing to that frame’s unique instance rather than the topmost one.
+- Any code written within a frame that references the  **window** object is pointing to that frameâ€™s unique instance rather than the topmost one.
 - the topmost  window will never have a value set for  **name** unless the window was opened using  **window.open()**
 - There is one final **window** object, call **self**, which always points to **window**.
 - since each **window** object contains the native type constructors, each frame has its own version of constructor, which are not equal.